 How Do Eastern Religions Deal with Substance Abuse and Treatment?

-The successful treatment of a substance use disorder involves a multidimensional approach that can include the use of medications, therapy, peer support groups, family support, and other interventions.
-Although many different religions and schools of philosophy have different conceptualizations of the cause and resolution of issues with substance abuse, the overall effectiveness of the treatment for substance abuse typically follows a set of established principles.
+The successful treatment of a substance use disorder involves a multidimensional approach that can include the use of medications, therapy, mutual-help groups, family support, and other interventions.
+Although many different religions and schools of philosophy have different conceptualizations of the cause and resolution of issues with substance misuse, the overall effectiveness of the treatment for substance use typically follows a set of established principles.

 Major Principles of Eastern Religions

 Several of the major religions in the Eastern part of the world, but not all of them, have conducive belief systems for individuals in recovery.
-As it turns out, many of the therapeutic approaches to the treatment of substance abuse are suited to these belief systems.
-These major unifying principles include:
+As it turns out, many of the therapeutic approaches to the treatment of substance use are suited to these belief systems.
+These major unifying principles include:2

 Eastern Religions and Substance Abuse

-When applying Eastern religious beliefs to substance abuse treatment, treatment providers attempt to understand how the person’s belief system reflects the above principles.
+When applying Eastern religious beliefs to substance use treatment, treatment providers attempt to understand how the person’s belief system reflects the above principles.

-These are profound questions indeed, but many Eastern religions have very specific tenets that can direct individuals with substance abuse issues during their recovery.
+These are profound questions indeed, but many Eastern religions have very specific tenets that can direct individuals with substance use issues during their recovery.
 Although any abbreviated description of a major philosophical or religious belief will be flawed in some manner, several of the major Eastern religions are discussed below.
-Some of the sources that were used include the books Ethnocultural Factors in Substance Abuse Treatment, Handbook of Religion and Mental Health, The American Psychiatric Publishing Textbook of Substance Abuse Treatment, and Handbook of Religion and Health.

 Confucianism